int08h/blog/content/post/ode-to-the-queue.md

 # Algorithm Properties

-Looking at DV-MPSC from an academic computer-science standpoint one might be a tad disappointed: DV-MPSC lacks properties typically associated with "useful" concurrent algorithms:
+Looking at DV-MPSC from an academic computer-science standpoint one might be a tad disappointed: DV-MPSC lacks properties typically associated with concurrent algorithms:

 1. Overall it's a **blocking** algorithm.
 No *{wait,lock,obstruction}-freedom* here.
 2. The algorithm is not *sequentially consistent* nor *linearizable*, only **serializable**[^2].

 [^2]: Discussions of these finer points [here](http://www.bailis.org/blog/linearizability-versus-serializability/) and [here](http://stackoverflow.com/questions/4179587/difference-between-linearizability-and-serializability).

-To say it another way, on paper DV-MPSC:
+Put another way, on paper DV-MPSC:

 1. Makes no guarantee that any work is going to get done, and
 2. Work that is lucky enough to get done has no overall deterministic ordering.

-Not a confidence inspiring list.
-One might be forgiven for questioning my judgment in praising such a flawed algorithm.
-But stick with it, things get interesting!
+But all is not lost...read on.

 # Examining the Implementation